 How To Store Hibachi Fried Rice

-Now, as far as storing it goes, you can store the leftover fried rice in an airtight container and keep it in the fridge for up to 4 days.
+In the fridge: You can store the leftover fried rice in an airtight container and keep it in the fridge for up to 4 days.
 Just make sure you take into account how long the cooked rice has been in your fridge before making this recipe.
 You'll want to count those days towards the 4 I recommended.

-So, to do that, you'll want to set your stove-top to medium heat, and add the rice back to the wok with a few spoonfuls of water.
+Reheating: Set your stove-top to medium heat, and add the rice back to the wok with a few spoonfuls of water.
 Then, cook for a couple of minutes, stirring constantly until warm.

 Alternatively, you can reheat the rice in the microwave.
 First, add the rice to a microwave-safe bowl, then add a couple of spoonfuls of water or a single ice cube to the bowl.
 Microwave in 20-second increments, stirring between each one, until thoroughly heated.